Computer model locks in Vikings vs. Lions picks, score prediction, SGP for NFL Week 9

 Model's Vikings vs. Lions score prediction, picks

-The SportsLine Projection Model agrees with two legs of the SGP above, as it backs Lions -8.5 and the Over on 48.5 Detroit covers the spread in 54% of simulations and the Over hits in 58% of simulations.
+The SportsLine Projection Model agrees with two legs of the SGP above, as it backs Lions -8.5 and the Over on 47.5 Detroit covers the spread in 54% of simulations, and the Over hits in 58% of simulations.
 The model is backing Minnesota on the money line, though, as the Vikings win in 26% of simulations to bring value as +368 underdogs.

 Vikings vs. Lions score prediction: Lions 31, Vikings 21